 The decline of walk-ins

 Walk-ins have declined markedly because of the pandemic.
-When many restaurants started to cautiously reopen amid punishing post-lockdown restrictions, walk-ins dropped by more than 6%.
+When many restaurants started to cautiously reopen, walk-ins dropped by more than 6%.
 People called for reservations over the phone or booked online reservations instead of stopping by to check the availability of tables.

-Interestingly, phone bookings dropped as well at this time.
+Interestingly, phone bookings have dropped as well.
 The diners who used to be walk-ins seemed to have changed their tendencies.
 This group was now primarily booking their tables online.
-All of this points to a future in which online reservations are more important than they’ve ever been.
+All of this points to a future in which online restaurant reservations are more important than they’ve ever been.

 Even when they’re already out and undecided about where to have a meal, they’ll whip out their phones to search for available tables “near me” rather than pop into a restaurant and ask a host for a table.
-They’re booking through online channels primarily.
+They’re booking through online channels and reservation systems primarily.

 The evolution of booking trends

-In 2020 as regulations lifted and diners returned to restaurants, the majority of these formerly walk-in diners turned to your websites and booked through your OpenTable widget to reserve their table.
+When diners returned to restaurants, the majority of these formerly walk-in diners turned to websites and booked through the OpenTable widget to reserve their table.
 While walk-ins have continued to decline, by mid-2021 these bookings have shifted to other online channels like OpenTable.

-While bookings have yet to return to 2019 numbers, how diners are choosing restaurants has changed with a shift to other online channels like OpenTable.
-In June 2021, online bookings were 42% higher than they were in the same month pre-pandemic—June 2019.
-This is at least partially because online reservations are the new norm for dining.
+How diners are choosing restaurants has changed with a shift to other online channels like OpenTable.
+In June 2021, online bookings were 42% higher than they were in June of 2019.
+This is at least partially because online restaurant reservations are the new norm for dining.

 The rise of regulars

 A major bright spot in the data is an increasing number of repeat diners.
 In 2019, 7.6% of diners were likely to make another reservation at any given restaurant.
-Even pre-pandemic, diners who booked through OpenTable were almost twice as likely to become repeat guests compared to people who booked through search engines or a restaurant website reservation form.
+Diners who booked through OpenTable were almost twice as likely to become repeat guests compared to people who booked through search engines or a restaurant website reservation form.

-In 2021, diners seem to be finding “their” restaurant and becoming regulars.
-This could have something to do with trust and comfort—it’s human nature to return to places that feel secure and the past 17 months has only amplified that desire for safety and familiarity in many people.
+In current years, diners seem to be finding “their” restaurant and becoming regulars.
+This could have something to do with trust and comfort—it’s human nature to return to places that feel secure..

+As bookings continue to rise, communication with guests has become more important than ever.
+For this reason, OpenTable provides the tools to help communicate safety protocols, set guest expectations in advance, and update any safety precautions on your profile.
 Their reasons for making repeat visits will likely come into focus during the months ahead.
-But so far this year, the data shows that repeat dining frequency within a month has increased by 28%: As in the past, diners who book through OpenTable are even more likely to become regulars.
+But so far, in 2021, the data shows that repeat dining frequency within a month has increased by 28%: As in the past, diners who book through OpenTable are even more likely to become regulars.